 Another thing you’ll need to know out of the gate is how to tape your child’s hockey stick – it’s kind of a hockey tradition.
 However, as a new hockey parent, you may not know that there are easier alternatives to taping a hockey stick which might be a great option to save time and aggravation from the start of your child’s hockey career.

 New hockey parents can be stumped by what hockey equipment their child needs to start their first season of hockey.
-Canadian Tire has answered the call with the WOW Guide to Hockey – page 2 of the guide gives you a list of everything you need to gear up your new hockey player including both essential hockey equipment (helmet, gloves, mouth guard, elbow pads etc.) and optional pieces (skate guards, base layers, hockey accessory options and skate socks).
-Again, Source for Sports comes through with a great article about how to choose the right hockey stick.
+Canadian Tire has answered the call with their Guides to Hockey Again, Source for Sports comes through with a great article about how to choose the right hockey stick.
 And don’t forget to protect that expensive hockey gear - for example, a hockey blade protector to defend your stick from blade damage or the right hockey grips to protect your gloves.
+Get it personalized, to make them feel like a pro.

 Advice from experienced hockey parents for newbies…